NikhilMukraj/spiking-neural-networks/README.md

     - Fitting bursting Izhikevich to bursting Hodgkin Huxley
       - Need way to detect bursts for Izhikevich fitting, probably something that has a burst tolerance (distance between spikes that differentiates either part of a burst group or the next set of bursts firing)
       - Then comparing the distance between burst groups and the intervals of the burst groups
+      - **Can be done with correlation**
+        - Correlation of burst time between reference and fit could work for fitting bursting neurons could be tested with a bursting FitzHugh-Nagumo neuron
 - Can also implement version that either adds neurotransmitter current or adds the current to stimulus

 - **Subtract 70 mv (or n) from Hodgkin Huxley in fitting** for peak amplitudes